The Bulgarian Legal System and Legal Research

 4.4.
 The Commission for Protection of Competition (CPC)

-CPC is the specialized State authority overseeing business entities with a view to ensuring fair competition practices and to pursuing anti-competitive practices.
-It consists of seven members, including a Chairman, a Deputy Chairman and five other members, all elected by Parliament.
+CPC is the specialized State authority overseeing business entities to ensure fair competition practices and pursue anti-competitive practices.
+It consists of seven members, including a Chairman, a Deputy Chairman, and five other members, all elected by Parliament.
 Similarly to BNB’s governors, the members of the Commission become independent from the National Assembly after their election.
 CPC authorizes state aid granting.
-As of 1 July 2006 the commission will hear appeals against decisions, acts and omissions in reference with public procurements and concessions.
+As of 1 July 2006, the commission will hear appeals against decisions, acts, and omissions about public procurements and concessions.

 4.5.
 The Bar

-The Bulgarian legal system regards the Bar as an important institution which is entitled to protect the rights and the interests of the persons of law.
-Therefore, the Constitution and the Bar Act 2004 proclaim that the Bar is a free, independent and self-regulating body.
+The Bulgarian legal system regards the Bar as an important institution that is entitled to protect the rights and the interests of the persons of law.
+Therefore, the Constitution and the Bar Act 2004 proclaim that the Bar is a free, independent, and self-regulating body.

 4.6.
 The Bulgarian Notary Chamber

-The Notary Chamber in Bulgaria is a non-government organization which aims to organize and to improve the activities of the notaries public in Bulgaria.
+The Notary Chamber in Bulgaria is a non-government organization that aims to organize and improve the activities of the notaries public in Bulgaria.

 4.7.
 The Court of Arbitration with the Bulgarian Chamber of Commerce and Industry